 When Does It Start?

-The WHO recommends children are fed breast milk till the age of 2 years.
+The WHO recommends children be fed breast milk till the age of 2 years.
 Milk should form a major part of your child’s diet within the first year of life.
 It has several benefits for mum and baby such as reducing the risk of breast cancer and obesity.

 This gives your baby time to adjust to the new diet.